 Individuals or spouses, if married filing jointly, can each contribute up to $5,500 for 2014 and 2015, based on Roth IRA income limits.
 If you’re over age 50, you can make an additional catch-up contribution of $1,000 over the normal limit.

 With a Roth IRA, you can withdraw your contributions at any time, free of tax or penalty.
 Earnings are income tax-free if you've held the account for five years or more and you’re age 59 1/2 or older.
 Earnings are also income-tax-free if made on account of disability/first home buyer/death.
 All require the five-year holding period.

 However, if you make any withdrawals of earnings before age 59 1/2, you may be charged a 10% IRS early withdrawal fee.
 There are a few exceptions that allow you to avoid the 10% penalty:

 - Qualified first-time home buyer ($10,000 lifetime limit)

 - Medical expenses in excess of 10% of Adjusted Gross Income (AGI)

-- Health insurance premiums if unemployed for 12 consecutive weeks
+- Health insurance premiums for certain unemployed individuals

 Need to know more?
 Take a look at some frequently asked questions about IRAs.